ts2017185/hex-color-guessing-game/README.md

 ### Site Structure

 The Hex Color Guessing Game is designed to be simple and intuitive.
-It consists of one main page with the game interface and pop-up windows for welcome messages and game results.
-The welcome pop-up explains the rules and allows users to start the game.
-The game interface displays the hex color to guess, the timer, and the score.
-The end-of-game screen shows the final score and gives options to restart the game or return to home page to change the dificulty.
+It consists of one main page with the game interface.
+The Home page explains how to play, allows users to chose the dificulty, and start the game.
+The game interface displays the hex color to guess, the timer, and the score after the user finish the 5 rounds.
+The end-of-game screen shows the final score and gives options to restart the game or return to home page and change the dificulty.

 ### Design Choices